mruby/mruby/CONTRIBUTING.md

 # How to contribute

 mruby is an open-source project which is looking forward to each contribution.
+Contributors agree to license their contribution(s) under MIT license.

 ## Your Pull Request